Krebs cycle is also known as CITRIC ACID CYCLE or Tricarboxylic acid cycle (TCA).

 The molecule that enters the Krebs cycle is Acetyl CoA which is derived from pyruvate.

-How many NADH is produced in the Krebs cycle?
+How much NADH is produced in the Krebs cycle?

 One Kreb cycle produces 3 NADH molecules which further produce 9 ATPs in Electron Transport Chain.